UMM-CSci-4611-S25/segmented-file-system-client-kenb/struct_layout.md

 - **`received_all_packets`**:
   - Checks if all files have been completely received.
+  - Ensures that all `PacketGroup`s have their `file_name` set and all packets received.

 - **`process_packet`**:
   - Routes a `Packet` to the appropriate `PacketGroup`.